AdityaBahl/Netflix-Clone/readme.md

 Additionally, there are limitations on a clone which Netflix already has, like the user data, and the audience, that clone would not have the same advantages, and would start from scratch.

-Hence, to avoid all that this project just tries to emulate the front-end aspect of the website.
+Hence, to avoid all that, this project just tries to emulate the front-end aspect of the website.

 ## Conclusion